ardhi/bajo/tutorial/02-config.md

 # Config Object

+The following table shows you the default app settings.
+To change these to your needs, please refer to [Getting Started](01-getting-started.md) documentation.

 | Key Name | Type | Default | Description |
 | ------- | ---- | ----- | ----------- |
 | ```log``` | ```object``` | | |